-- the annual financial statements and comparative data have been prepared in accordance with binding accounting and reporting standards and present a true and fair view of financial condition and results of the PKO Bank Polski SA Group, - the annual PKO Bank Polski SA Group Directors' Report presents a true and fair view of the development and achievements as well as condition of the PKO Bank Polski SA Group, including a description of the basic risks and threats.
+- the annual financial statements and comparative data have been prepared in accordance with binding accounting and reporting standards and present a true and fair view of financial condition and results of the Bank, - 2) the annual Directors' Report presents a true and fair view of the development and achievements as well as condition of the Bank, including a description of the basic risks and threats.

-The Management Board of PKO Bank Polski SA certifies that the entity authorised to audit the financial statements and which is performing the audit of annual consolidated financial statements, has been elected in compliance with applicable laws.
+The Management Board of PKO Bank Polski SA certifies that the entity authorised to audit the financial statements and which is performing the audit of annual financial statements, has been elected in compliance with applicable laws.
 The entity as well as the certified auditors performing the audit fulfilled all criteria for providing unbiased and independent audit opinion in compliance with applicable laws and professional norms.

-The Powszechna Kasa Oszczędności Bank Polski Spółka Akcyjna Group Directors' Report for the year 2012 consists of 75 subsequently numbered pages.
+The Powszechna Kasa Oszczędności Bank Polski Spółka Akcyjna Directors' Report for the year 2012 consists of 69 subsequently numbered pages.